The Ultimate Arctic Summer Safari.

 8 Days, 7 Nights

-The package includes two nights in Winnipeg, five nights at Seal River Lodge, as well as round-trip airfare between Winnipeg, Churchill, and our Lodge.
+The package includes two nights in Winnipeg, five nights at Seal River Heritage Lodge, as well as round-trip airfare between Winnipeg, Churchill and the lodge.

 Day 1 - Arrive in Winnipeg

 Arrive in Winnipeg where you will enjoy a relaxing stay at our choice hotel, The Grand Winnipeg Airport Hotel by Lakeview.
 At 7:00 pm a dinner will be held at the hotel, where you will meet your group and your adventure specialist.
 You will need your rest for your early morning departure to Churchill.

 You’ll arrive in Churchill by air and one of our expert staff will meet you at the airport to provide you with instructions regarding your morning transfers.
 Your adventure begins with a breathtaking aerial view of the winding Hudson Bay coast en route to your home for the next six days – Seal River Heritage Lodge.
 Be prepared to see pods of beluga whales and polar bears on your flight to the lodge.
 The Seal River Estuary is a summer favourite for these goliaths and they can sometimes be seen swimming or basking near the water’s edge.

 Upon your arrival, your hosts will provide with a tour of the lodge and get you settled into your room.
 A thorough orientation on travel in polar bear country will be provided prior to any outings.

 After a full-course lunch Churchill Wild-style, you will experience the Hudson Bay coast for the first time.
 Make sure your camera battery is charged.
 If you’re like previous Churchill Wild guests, you’ll be eager to document each and every moment in this extraordinary and rare ecosystem.